Guatemalan Fir Facts

 - Most countries in which the species still exists have also banned logging of this species.
 However, illegal logging still occurs.

-Guatemalan Fir Physical Characteristics
+Guatemalan Fir Physical Description

 The Guatemalan Fir grows as a rather conically shaped evergreen tree species.
 Mature specimens also typically attain a height of roughly 115 ft (35 m).

 The trunk of this species averages roughly 36 in (90 cm) in girth.
 The bark of the tree typically shows a rather dark brown to black in color and grows divided into plates.